HackYourFutureBelgium/curriculum/README.md

 ## [JavaScript1](https://github.com/HackYourFuture/JavaScript/)/[GIT](https://github.com/HackYourFuture/Git)/ [debugging](https://github.com/HackYourFuture/debugging)

 > In this module we use Node to run JavaScript.
+## In [this repo] you can find a very nice overview of some of the fundamental javaScript concepts.(https://github.com/HackYourFutureBelgium/fundamentals

 ### **Module goals**
 **JavaScript**